tgrigera/BioStatPhys.jl/docs/src/corr.md

 # Correlation functions

 The functions in this section compute estimates of several space and time correlation functions.
 The precised definitions of the different quantities computed are summarised below.
-For more details, caveats and discussion of the correlation functions we refer to the review article by T. S. Grigera[^review].
+For more details, caveats and discussion of the correlation functions we refer to the review article by T. S. Grigera[^1].

-[^review]:

-    The correlation functions estimators computed by the routines in this section are discussed in:

-    - T. S. Grigera, Correlation functions as a tool to study collective behaviour phenomena in biological systems. _J.
-Phys.
-Complex._ __2,__ 045016 (2021).  [[DOI](https://doi.org/10.1088/2632-072X/ac2b06)]

 ## Time correlations and correlation time